vbit27/local-guide/README.md

 ### Prerequisites

-- Get an API key at [Google Map API](https://developers.google.com/maps) (Google API is not for free but it has free monthly quote)
+- Get an API key at [Google Map API](https://developers.google.com/maps) (Google API is not for free but it has a free monthly quote)
 - Activate **Maps JavaScript API** and **Places API** inside the dashboard

 ### Installation